aj-archipelago/cortex/helper-apps/cortex-file-handler/INTERFACE.md

 The Cortex File Handler is a service that processes files through various operations including uploading, downloading, chunking, and document processing.
 It supports multiple storage backends (Azure Blob Storage, Google Cloud Storage, and Local File System).

+## Storage Architecture

+The file handler uses a unified storage approach with Azure Blob Storage:
+- **Single Container**: All files are stored in a single Azure Blob Storage container
+- **Blob Index Tags**: Files are distinguished by blob index tags rather than separate containers
+  - `retention=temporary`: Files that will be automatically deleted after 30 days (default for all uploads)
+  - `retention=permanent`: Files that should be retained indefinitely
+- **Lifecycle Management**: Azure lifecycle management policies automatically delete temporary files after 30 days based on the blob index tag
+- **Set Retention Operation**: Setting a file's retention from temporary to permanent (or vice versa) simply updates the blob index tag (no copying between containers)

 ## Request Methods

 ### POST